noahehall/theBookOfNoah/aws_developer.md

     - disable source/destination check on the ec2 instance
     - be in a public subnet
     - have an elastic ip
-    - a route out of hte private subnet to the NAT but exist
+    - a route out of the private subnet to the NAT but exist
   38. how do you create a generally high resilient network?
     - at least 2 public subnets and 2 priate subnets
     - each subnet should be in a different availability zone
   39. how do you create resiliant bastion hosts?
     - put them behind an autoscaling group with minimum size of 2
     - use route53 (round robin / health check) to automatically failover
-  40. how do you create resiliant nat instances?
+  40. how do you create resiliant NAT instances?
     - 1 in each public subnet
     - each with their own public ip
     - write a script to fail over between the two